vijoy-sunil/CARND_TERM1-Vehicle_Detection_and_Tracking/writeup.md

 The `scipy.ndimage.measurements.label()` function then collects spatially contiguous areas of the heatmap and assigns each a label.
 And the final detection area is set to the extremities of each identified label using `draw_labeled_bboxes` function.
 The heatmaps can be seen in the above series of test_images.

 The code for processing frames of video is `process_img`.
-The class `Vehicle Detect` stores the detections (returned by find_cars) from the previous 15 frames of video using the prev_rects parameter.
+The class `Vehicle_Detect` stores the detections (returned by find_cars) from the previous 15 frames of video using the prev_rects parameter.
 Rather than performing the heatmap/threshold/label steps for the current frame's detections, the detections for the past 15 frames are combined and added to the heatmap and the threshold for the heatmap is set to 1 + len(det.prev_rects)//2 (one more than half the number of rectangle sets contained in the history).

+### Adding count of vehicles in frame
+The `scipy.ndimage.measurements.label()` function returns two tuples, of which label[1] is the number of labels found.
+This count is displayed on the top left corner of the video.
 ---

 ### Discussion